dotnet/docs/docs/standard/library-guidelines/nuget.md

 **✔️ DO** publish a stable package when its ready so other stable packages can reference it.

-**More Information**
+**More information**

 * [Building pre-release packages](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages)

-## Symbol Packages
+## Symbol packages

-NuGet supports generating a separate symbol package containing debug PDB files along side the main package containing .NET assemblies.
+NuGet supports generating a separate symbol package containing debug PDB files alongside the main package containing .NET assemblies.
 The idea of symbol packages is they're hosted on a symbol server and are only downloaded by a tool like Visual Studio on demand.

 Currently the main public host for symbols - [SymbolSource](http://www.symbolsource.org/) - doesn't support the portable PDBs created by SDK-style projects and symbol packages aren't useful.